Cooking-Compass/cooking-compass.github.io/index.md

 ### **Explore**

 Clicking on the 'Explore' button brings up a page that lists all of the recipes that have been submitted to the application.
 Each card has a preview of the dish, including an image and description.
+The search bar in the navigation bar fetches specific recipes the user types in as long as they are existing.

 <img src="images/WT-explore.png">